lightningdevkit/lightningdevkit.org/docs/probing.md

 Before digging into best practices for probing, it's important to note that popular Lightning Network implementations such as Core Lightning (CLN), Lightning Network Daemon (LND), and Lightning Development Kit (LDK), have different internal representations of the Lightning Network.
 Therefore, it's not possible to simply "feed" CLN, LND, or LDK the same scoring file or information when setting up path-finding functionality.

 ### General Architecture Approaches
 Now, let's review general architectural approaches for implementing and updating a ```ProbabilisticScorer``` in an LDK node.
 Before getting into the weeds, it's important to note that a ```ProbabilisticScorer``` does not perform the probing itself.
 Instead, it is passed as a parameter when our node finds a route.
-For a simple analogy, imagine you seeking advice on how to get from New York City to Washington, DC.
+For a simple analogy, imagine you're seeking advice on how to get from New York City to Washington, DC.
 There are many paths you can take, but the path you choose will depend on the person you ask.
 One may suggest taking a train, another a bus, and another a plane.

 Similarly, the route-finding functionality in LDK is separate from the ```ProbabilisticScorer```, but it takes the scorer as input.
 If you provide a well-trained scorer, you will likely get a different route than if you provide a fresh scorer.